Bake Off 2017: most popular baking appliances on which.co.uk – Which? News

 The retro design of the KMX51 stand mixer from Kenwood’s kMix range isn’t the only thing that harks back to tradition – it was the Great British Bake Off stand mixer of choice in 2015.

-But how do its mixing, kneading, whisking and whipping skills compare to newer models.
-Would it still be worthy of the Great British Bake Off tent?
+But how do its mixing, kneading, whisking and whipping skills compare to newer models?
+Would it still be worthy of gracing the Great British Bake Off tent?
 Read our full review of the Kenwood KMX51 to find out.

 Panasonic Automatic SD-2511 Breadmaker, £125